RJLingz/RAG_Neo4j/README.md

 ## Notes

 Ensure your environment variables (NEO4J_URL, NEO4J_USERNAME, NEO4J_PASSWORD, NEO4J_DATABASE, OPENAI_API_KEY) are correctly set before running the application.
-Modify the chatbot's behavior or add additional functionalities by extending the tools and handlers defined in main.py.
+Modify the chatbot's behavior or add additional functionalities by extending the tools and handlers defined in rag_neo4j.py.
+We have included the original ipynb used in developing the code just in case there are some errors.
+The movie dataset used is small